๐Ÿ‘๏ธPerception

 Why This Matters

-Color vision isn't just about seeing pretty rainbows—it's a window into how your brain constructs reality from raw sensory data.
-The AP exam loves testing your understanding of how different theories complement each other rather than compete, and you'll need to explain phenomena like afterimages, color constancy, and color mixing by connecting them to the right theoretical framework.
+Color vision is a window into how your brain constructs reality from raw sensory data.
+Understanding these theories matters because different theories complement each other rather than compete.
+You'll need to explain phenomena like afterimages, color constancy, and color mixing by connecting them to the right theoretical framework.
 These theories also illustrate a core principle in perception: processing happens at multiple levels, from receptors in your eye to complex interpretations in your cortex.

 Don't just memorize which theorist said what.
-Instead, focus on what each theory explains best and where it falls short.
-The exam frequently asks you to apply these theories to real-world scenarios—why does a white shirt still look white under yellow lighting?
+Focus on what each theory explains best and where it falls short.
+You should be able to apply these theories to real-world scenarios: Why does a white shirt still look white under yellow lighting?
 Why do you see green after staring at red?
-Know which theory answers which question, and you're being tested on your ability to analyze, compare, and apply—not just recall.
+Know which theory answers which question.

 Receptor-Level Theories